mindspore-ai/docs/tutorials/source_en/model_infer/introduction.md

 - **Inference with a framework**: In scenarios with abundant computing resources, only Python APIs are provided.
 You need to use Python scripts to build models and perform inference.
 Service-oriented components are not mandatory.

-    - **vLLM&vLLM-MindSpore**: The service-oriented capability of the inference solution with a framework is provided.
+    - **vLLM & vLLM-MindSpore Plugin**: The service-oriented capability of the inference solution with a framework is provided.
 The popular vLLM service-oriented inference capability in the open-source community is used to seamlessly connect the service-oriented capability of the community to the MindSpore inference ecosystem.

     - **Python API**: MindSpore provides Python APIs, including mint operator APIs (consistent with PyTorch semantics), nn APIs, and parallel APIs.